ryanlai2/Multithreaded-Stock-Indicator-Generator/README.md

   Go to link - https://plot.ly/accounts/login/?action=login
   Login with User: ryanlai2  Pass: ryan123123
   You will see the graph you created as well as the data.

+cudatest:
+Explored some basic features of parallelism by using CUDA on Visual Studio 2015 on windows 10.

+Finished:
+  -Parallelized string parse
+To be done:
+  -Implementation of computation
+  -Getting data from the Internet according to user's request
+    -URL analysis(easy, plug in parameters)
+    -How to build socket, data stream, etc. preferably by BOOST -User customization of computation
+  -Parallelism of complicated indices like EMA -Graphic interface
+  -Efficieny test